fwd/database/readme.md

 # fwd/database

-> NodeJS file system based JSON database with SQL-like API and advance querying capabilities.
+> NodeJS JSON database with SQL-like API and advanced querying capabilities.
+Support for multiple adapters while maintaning same API.
+Future support for SQL & NoSQL in the works.

 ## install